 Who rides these magical things?!
 Well, from a size perspective they are intended for the younger/small scooter rider.
 In our shop, ages range from 3 (yep, 3 years old) to 6, both boys and girls.
 But no surprise, 'older' riders like to bomb around on these, too.
 But mostly the younger scooter crowd.

 So there you have.
 But let's be clear, don't be thrown by the term 'mini' scooter.
 These are still absolutely considered pro scooters because they meet all the factors noted above.

 Hope this helps demystify the mini pro scooter discussion.
 Call if you still have questions.

-Shameless selling plug right here.
-Our most popular mini pro scooter is made by Havoc, and is called the Havoc mini pro scooter.
+As of Nov 2019, the most popular mini pro scooter is made by Havoc, and is called the Havoc mini pro scooter.
 Duh.
 Check it out!

 While other brands, like Crisp, Grit and MGP, have come out with their own mini scooters, the first real competitor to the Havoc Mini is the Lucky Recruit, pictured here:

 I think Lucky's mini scooter will be very popular very quickly.
 Here's why:

 Deck size: less wide for smaller feet and less weight

 Wheel quality: Lucky slapped on some hella nice hollow core 110mm wheels.
 Unheard of!